 - It is recommended to use a milder solvent rather than acetone in cleaning your bearings.
 But when there is no other option left, protect yourself by wearing gloves when handling harsh solvents.

-- When a milder solvent is put in the cleansing solution, you do not need to wear gloves, but you have to wait longer for the solvent to fully clean your bearings.
+- When a milder solvent is put in the cleansing solution, you do not need to wear gloves, but you have to wait longer for the solvent to clean your bearings fully.

 - After you have successfully removed the cap, you will see the tiny metal balls known as the ball bearings.